 LinkedIn Summary Overhaul

 This habit of mimicking common profiles silently hurts your career value.
-By using the same common phrases as every other manager, you suggest you are just another person who can be easily replaced.
-Writing in the third person creates distance, turning what should be a chat into a nervous performance.
+Using the same phrases as every other manager signals that you are interchangeable.
+Writing in the third person creates distance, turning what should be a conversation into a nervous performance.
 You don't appear as an expert; you look like someone easily discarded, hoping a recruiter notices you.

 To gain real professional influence, you need to switch to a "Personal Operating System."
 Stop only talking about your past and start showing how you solve problems for the future.
 This plan focuses on leading with your Point of View (POV): swapping boring talk about the past with strong, clear beliefs.
-By starting with a unique opinion or a specific industry focus, you immediately give the reader useful information.
+Starting with a unique opinion or a specific industry focus immediately gives the reader useful information.
 You stop being just one more applicant and become an intellectual asset that gets noticed.
+Once your summary is working, the next step is making sure your whole profile is discoverable: learn how to optimize your LinkedIn profile for search to drive the right people to your story.

 The Five Changes for Transforming Your Profile